 Seek out a therapist if your anxiety persists and affects your ability to function in your daily life.
 Specifically, when you cannot control your anxiety and as a result, your sense of wellbeing, work, and relationships are disrupted.
 Psychologists are highly trained and will tailor a treatment plan to address your unique needs.
 There are effective treatments for anxiety and many clients feel relief of symptoms shortly after therapy begins.

 Read on for helpful ways that therapy can help reduce anxiety, allowing you to focus your energy on what really matters to you: the things in life that give you peace of mind and bring you meaning.

 Calm your thoughts: Whether you have racing thoughts, ruminations, panic or negative critical thoughts, therapy can help you quiet your mind and shift your perspectives.
 By challenging your negative self-talk, you can have a more balanced, productive, and compassionate voice allowing you to free your mental energy.

 Calm the body: Learn relaxation and breathing exercises to help you calm and relax your body.
 We are one being: the mind influences the body and the body influences the mind.

 Explore relationships: Anxiety impacts you and may impact important relationships, both personal and professional.
 Therapy increases self-awareness and understanding and can help give you tools to improve relationships with others.

 The information and tips provided here are intended to help you better understand and cope with anxiety in your life.
 For some, these tips might be very helpful on their own, but for others, these tips will be most effective when combined with therapy.
 Pass this article along if you know someone who might be struggling with anxiety.
-If you are experiencing anxiety and believe therapy is right for you, you are welcome to call (760) 930-0886 to set up a free 20-minute consultation with me, Rakefet Benderly PH.D, a psychologist in San Diego.
+If you are experiencing anxiety and believe therapy is right for you, you are welcome to call (760) 930-0886 to schedule an appointment with me, Rakefet Benderly PH.D, a psychologist in San Diego.
 Together, we can heal in connection.